 LaSalle-Peru Township High School is committed to stopping bullying and supporting students who have been bullied, intimidated or harassed.
 Please use the information below to learn more about bullying and school policies related to it.
-Any instances of bullying that negatively impact a student's life or his or her ability to participate in the learning process should be reported to the Steve Sash, Associate Principal for Operation.
+Any instances of bullying that negatively impact a student's life or his or her ability to participate in the learning process should be reported to the Mr. Shaver, Associate Principal for School Safety.
 Students or families with questions about what is and isn't bullying should also contact Mrs. Eutis or the Student Services Department.If you are experiencing bullying or know of it happening at LP, please report it using our Safe2SpeakUP program.
 If your report is an immediate emergency, please call 911.
 Otherwise, report it using the following link: https://safe2speakup.com/onlinebully?workspace=LaSallePeruIL.Report Bullying to:Brian Shaver541 Chartres St.815-220-2751

 Bullying, intimidation, and harassment diminish a student’s ability to learn and a school’s ability to educate.
 Preventing students from engaging in these disruptive behaviors and providing all students equal access to a safe, non-hostile learning environment are important school goals.Find more information about bullying online at StopBullying.gov.

 Bullying, Intimidation, and Harassment Prohibited